NVIDIA/cuda-samples/README.md

 FreeImage is an open source imaging library.
 FreeImage can usually be installed on Linux using your distribution's package manager system.
 FreeImage can also be downloaded from the FreeImage website.

-To set up FreeImage on a Windows system, extract the FreeImage DLL distribution into the `7_CUDALibraries/common/` folder such that `7_CUDALibraries/common/FreeImage/Dist/x64/` contains the .h, .dll, and .lib files.
+To set up FreeImage on a Windows system, extract the FreeImage DLL distribution into the folder `../../Common/FreeImage/Dist/x64` such that it contains the .h, .dll, and .lib files.

 #### Message Passing Interface